 The properties of a VBB Component are used to configure it's functionality and credentials.

-2. Select the API KEY property and paste the API key from the previous step
+API KEY property and paste the API key from the previous stepMHAC KEY property and paste the API key from the previous step

 Edge Impulse models are comprised of one or more Axis data streams which are sampled in the time domain at Interval milliseconds.
 Specific features are captured and given a Data Label against which models are trained to classify.